monil01/mapredict/README.md

         3.3.9 make (it should build the MAPredict binary)

     3.4 testing
-        3.4.1 run: ./scripts/stream_100.sh  , it should compile mapredict, generate the application model and generate a prediction result.
+        3.4.1 run: ./scripts/stream_100.sh  , it compiles mapredict, generates the model and generate a prediction result.
         3.4.2 convention of running MAPredict: ./[MAPredict_binary] [application_model] [machine_model]

 #### 4. Examples

     4.1 Source Code annonation: Source code annotation examplese are in [applications/memory_research_ornl/aspen_model_generation].
     4.2 Memory prediction for all applications: [MAPredict_root]/scripts directory has scripts for all applications that generate memory prediction.
     4.3 #### Lulesh : source code annotation processor for lulesh can be found in [applications/memory_research_ornl/aspen_model_generation/lulesh_full].

 #### 5. Data for ICS21